worpbane/pokeemerald-worped-ex/README.md

 ## 🧬 Project Overview
 The original *Modern Emerald – Worped* was built on top of Resetes12's Modern Emerald project.
 This repository represents a complete port and overhaul, shifting everything over to the modern, highly optimized **`pokeemerald-expansion`** engine.

 The goal isn't to create a massive, bloated overhaul, but to build my absolute ideal version of Hoenn.
-This includes clean quality-of-life systems, a fully personalized battle UI, and a small roster of late-generation Pokémon that I personally think are cute and belong in Hoenn.
+This includes clean quality-of-life systems, a fully personalized UI, and a small roster of late-generation Pokémon that I personally like.
+This isn't a difficulty-hack, it's a fun-hack!

+I grew up playing Gen 3, and it remains my favorite generation to this day (I actually never played Gen 4 through 7 and am only just recently playing Platinum with a plan to move on to Black after).
+The main reason this repository exists is so I can easily version manage the changes I'm making to the region I love.
+This will also eventually serve as the launchpad for two separate projects I have planned down the road: a Sinnoh demake, and an entirely original custom region inspired by the world-building of hacks like *Pokémon Unbound*.

 ---